8 Practical employee engagement tips (on-premise staff)

 A shorter version of this article was published on Thomasnet.com.

 Hej!
 I’m Rebecca, co-founder at Celpax.
 We manufacture simple tech tools to improve workplaces.
 And build a better society while at it.
-Let’s talk more ideas for employee engagement on Linkedin?
+Let’s talk more ideas for employee engagement feedback on Linkedin?
 Header photo by freepik.com